coenvweb/coenv-unit-sites-wordpress/wp-content/plugins/wp-pipes/readme.txt

 4. Settings: where to configure cronjob.

 == Changelog ==
+= 1.22 =
+* Fix: solved bug lost input, output params of getFullText processor.
+* Fix: Check and use current using collation of database when installing new WP Pipes.
+* Change: add new layout for addons manager page.
+* Improve: Added [so] content which contains data of <content:encoded> elements from RSS feeds with RSSReader Source.

 = 1.21 =
 * Change: Parser Code function in Get Fulltext processor is disabled by default.
 To activate Parser Code function again you need install and acivate WP Pipes Addon HTML Parser Processor.
 * Fix: solved deprecated issue with iconv function in high version php.